Approx. 178,000 words

 Now that's good writing.
 Explains a lot too.

-Not much of a novel.
+Beautiful Losers is not much of a novel though.
 But an experience.
+An experience of sunstroke.

 — Eric McMillan